-- 1. The outside forward edge is maintained right up to the strike zone (approximately one skate length from the long axis).
-A sharp, but true, outside forward curve of departure from the main circle is followed immediately by a short quick change of edge to the inside from which the thrust is made. - 2.
+- 1. The forward outside edge is maintained right up to the strike zone (approximately 1 skate length from the long axis).
+A sharp, but true, forward outsdie curve of departure from the main circle is followed immediately by a short quick change of edge to the inside from which the thrust is made. - 2.
 Any part of the striking skate may take the floor at the axis. - 3.
 The thrusting foot pivots, stops and leaves the floor before crossing the long axis. - 4.
 The skate stops, but the forward motion continues. - 5.
-The take-off should be a quick precise transition from one foot to the other with a single push from the skate leaving the surface. - 6.
+The take-off should be a quick precise transition from 1 foot to the other with a single push from the skate leaving the surface. - 6.
 The feet should be reasonably close during the take-off.

-Forward Inside Take-off
+Forward Inside Take-Off

-FI Take-off Example No. 2
+FI Take-off - Example No. 2

-- 1. The inside forward edge is maintained right up to the strike zone, (approximately one skate length from the long axis) followed immediately by a quick pivot staying on the inside edge from which the thrust to the new inside edge is made. - 2.
-The inside forward take-off is different from the outside take-off in that there is no short rockover on the take-off.
+- The forward inside edge is maintained right up to the strike zone, (approximately 1 skate length from the long axis) followed immediately by a quick pivot staying on the inside edge from which the thrust to the new inside edge is made. - 2.
+The forward inside take-off is different from the outside take-off in that there is no short rockover on the take-off.
 This take-off must be done inner to inner. - 3.
-The inside forward take-off is much harder to close to the strike zone than the OF take-off. - 4.
+The forward inside take-off is much harder to close to the strike zone than the OF take-off. - 4.
 Any part of the striking skate must take the floor at the axis. - 5.
-The take-off should be a quick precise transition from one foot to the other with a single push from the skate leaving the surface. - 6.
+The take-off should be a quick precise transition from 1 foot to the other with a single push from the skate leaving the surface. - 6.
 The feet should be close during the take-off.